mchalupa/dg/README.md

 and playing with the llvm bitcode.
 Except for the llvm-slicer you can find there:

 * `llvm-dg-dump`  - Dump the dependence graph for given program to graphviz format (to stdout)
-* `ldg-show.sh`   - wrapper for llvm-dg-dump that displays the graph as pdf
+* `llvmdg-show`   - wrapper for llvm-dg-dump that displays the graph as pdf
 * `llvm-ps-dump`  - dump pointer subgraph and results of the points-to analysis to stdout
 * `ps-show`       - wrapper for llvm-ps-dump that prints the PS in grapviz to pdf
 * `llvm-rd-dump`  - display reaching definitions in llvm-bitcode